SideswipeeZ/Daz2HouNeo/README.md

 *	**PIL**

 *Note PIL is included with Houdini 18 and 18.5.
-(Tested)*
+(Tested)* *Qt Module is auto installed using the Windows Installer.*

 This Python Tool was written for use with Python 2.7 in Houdini however it should be Python 3 safe.
 # Installation